katy-arushi/scheduler/README.md

 # Interview Scheduler

-This single page client app has been built with React, and allows users to book, edit, and delete interview appointments with the interviewer of their choice.
+This single page app has been built with React, and allows users to book, edit, and delete interview appointments with the interviewer of their choice.
 Users can save appointments and view the entire schedule of appointments happening from Monday to Friday.

 The app makes requests to an API [here](https://github.com/lighthouse-labs/scheduler-api) to fetch and update appointment data from a database.